 - 1-1/2 pounds boneless skinless chicken breasts, cut into 1/2-inch cubes

 - Hot cooked basmati rice, optional

 - Remove seeds from cardamom pods; place in a food processor.
 Add the garlic, cloves, ginger, almonds, cashews and cinnamon; cover and process until blended.
 Set aside.

 - In a large skillet, saute onions and jalapenos in oil until tender.
 Stir in water and the garlic mixture.
 Add the chicken, milk, yogurt and turmeric.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 8-10 minutes or until chicken juices run clear.
+Reduce heat; simmer, uncovered, until chicken juices run clear, 8-10 minutes.
 Sprinkle with cilantro.
 Serve with rice if desired.